 Click here to watch a video of Dr. Kashyap speaking about the treatment of Breast Cancer at the Ronald Reagan Presidential Library in 2011.

-I am truly grateful for having had the honor and privilege of working as a nurse for almost 35 years.
+I am truly grateful for having had the honor and privilege of working as a nurse for over 35 years.
 My mother influenced me in my formative years with the positive example she set by being a wonderful, dedicated nurse herself for over 60 years.
+I am a Nurse Practitioner graduate with a focus in oncology.
+I enjoy bringing the latest in nursing to the organization.
 For me, nursing has been a labor of love as I have been blessed to be able to fuse my passion with my talent to arrive at my true calling.
 I cannot put into words the warm feeling I enjoy from serving others.
-I have worked steadily in oncology for the best part of almost 25 years and find it more exciting than ever.
+I have worked steadily in oncology for over 25 years and find it more exciting than ever.
 Over my years of experience in oncology, I have been witness to tremendous advancements in the management and treatment of the oncology patient.
 These new advancements translate to higher response rates, life expectancy and improved quality of life.
 In the practice of oncology nursing, I have acquired many specialized clinical skills such as chemotherapy dosing calculations, mixing and administration via the use and access of various types of central lines and delivery pumps; I have also developed the ability to skillfully manage the side effects and co-morbid issues which help keep patients out of the hospital, maximizing their outcomes and quality of life.
 In the last few years I have become the practice nurse navigator which helps facilitate treatments, referral to other physicians, procedures, imaging and long-term management.
 This longitudinal role gives me an opportunity to get to know my patients very well, allowing me to better understand by what means they and their families may best benefit from education leading to better compliance, leading to much better overall patient care.
 This has led me to my new goal of becoming a nursing practitioner, I am expected to graduate by September 2016.
 With further training and education in general healthcare and oncology, this will allow me to be of greater service in my current position and to ultimately better serve my community.

 The beauty of working in nursing is not what you give to nursing, but rather what it gives you in return.
 My most treasured moments have been from patient care.
 What the patient gives in return for the small cost of care is both overwhelming and humbling.
 I am very proud of my nursing profession, it is one of the most humbling, rewarding areas anyone could hope to work in.